wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

 **To export the certificate from the head node**

 1. On the head node, add the Certificates snap-in to a Microsoft Management Console for the Local Computer account.
-For steps to add the snap-in, see [Add the Certificates Snap-in to an MMC](https://technet.microsoft.com/library/cc754431.aspx).
+For steps to add the snap-in, see [Add the Certificates Snap-in to an MMC](https://technet.microsoft.com/zh-cn/library/cc754431.aspx).

 2. In the console tree, expand **Certificates – Local Computer**, expand **Personal**, and then click **Certificates**.

-3. Locate the certificate that you configured for the HPC Pack web components in [Step 1: Install and configure the web components on the head node](#step-1:-install-and-configure-the-web-components-on-the-head-node) (for example, named &lt;*HeadNodeDnsName*&gt;.cloudapp.net).
+3. Locate the certificate that you configured for the HPC Pack web components in [Step 1: Install and configure the web components on the head node](#step-1:-install-and-configure-the-web-components-on-the-head-node) (for example, named &lt;*HeadNodeDnsName*&gt;.chinacloudapp.cn).

 4. Right-click the certificate, click **All Tasks**, and then click **Export**.